 |---|---|---|---|

 For families and couples, add $1,500 to the threshold for each dependent child after the first.
-Combined MLS income includes total taxable income, reportable fringe benefits, net investment losses, and reportable employer super contributions from all sources.
+Combined MLS income includes total taxable income, reportable fringe benefits, net investment losses and reportable super contributions from all sources — that's reportable employer super contributions (like salary-sacrificed super) plus deductible personal super contributions, not just the employer half.

 Situations That Affect Your Tax